hyndex/obd/docs/VCU_UDS_COMMUNICATION.md

 ## Diagnostic Trouble Code Retrieval

 Once security is unlocked the monitor issues
-`03 19 02 FF 00 00 00 00` to read all stored DTCs.
-The VCU responds with a
+`03 19 01 01 00 00 00 00` twice to query stored DTCs.
+The VCU responds with
-multi‑frame message containing a count and one or more 3‑byte DTC entries.
+multi‑frame messages containing a count and one or more 3‑byte DTC entries.
 Each code is decoded, mapped to metadata defined in the configuration and logged.
 Critical codes (those with `"alert": true`) trigger an explicit alert in the output.